anvaka/mugrem/README.md

 # mugrem

 This is just an experiment: I want to embed higher dimensional graphs into lower dimension.
-E.g. using 3d layout, embed graph into 2d and user color as third dimension (or time)
+E.g. using 3d layout, embed graph into 2d and use color as third dimension (or time)

 # install